sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The whole path can be transformed, not only the filename.

+Any transformed path will be transferred to a path relative to the path configured via `destination_path`.
+Use the `{ignore_destination_path}` placeholder at the start of transformation rule to ignore the configured destination path.

 ------------

 It can be used for generic rename operations for which the result is